Jacksepticeye: Views

-Views on YouTube
+Criticism of YouTube

-McLoughlin has been critical of the changing algorithms and policies at YouTube, voicing his dissatisfaction.
-In November 2016, McLoughlin responded to YouTube pulling ads from "unsuitable content", stating, "This is people's careers.
+McLoughlin has been critical of the changing algorithms and policies at YouTube.
+In November 2016, McLoughlin responded to YouTube pulling ads from "unsuitable content", stating, "[t]his is people's careers.
 To completely switch how you do things and not tell anybody is a shitty thing to do."
 Later that year, he accused the website of using "shady tactics" and "manipulating viewers" after algorithm changes starting in September had caused channels to decrease in new views and subscribers.
 In May 2018, he responded to a surprise algorithm test from YouTube which changed the order of videos displayed in its subscription feed by stating, "People use the subscription tab to mainly avoid this sort of algorithmic behavior.
 Please keep that to the home page and recommendations."

-In response to an announcement in March 2020 that enforcement of YouTube's Community Guidelines would be increasingly handled by algorithms instead of human review due to the COVID-19 pandemic, McLoughlin said "This tweet sounds ominous.
-To be at the mercy of a system that you admit does not work.
-Don’t get me wrong, I’m glad you’re letting staff stay home and isolate to keep them safe but this will scare a lot of people."
-In March 2022, he released a video complaining about an increased level of scams and spam comments on his videos.
+In March 2022, McLoughlin released a video complaining about an increased level of scams and spam comments on his videos.
 Similar videos were also released by Linus Sebastian and Marques Brownlee, leading to YouTube taking steps to counteract the problem.
 New policies were introduced which removed channels' ability to hide their subscriber counts and ability to use special characters in their channel names in order to hinder impersonation of bigger accounts.
 Access to enhanced comment moderation settings was also expanded to more content creators on the platform.

-He has criticised the YouTube algorithm for putting pressure on creators to be constantly creating content and has discussed the problem of creator mental health with YouTube, suggesting that the company could hide video view counts similarly to Instagram's experimentation with hiding the number of likes on posts or that it could remove the dislike button.
+McLoughlin has criticised the YouTube algorithm for putting pressure on creators to be constantly creating content and has discussed the problem of creator mental health with YouTube, suggesting that the company could hide video view counts or remove the dislike button.
 At the same time, he said that YouTube had made him less lonely and less depressed by providing his life with "purpose".
 McLoughlin has attributed the success of YouTube over television to its increased sense of community, and has said that "People always seek out community, wherever they can.
 I think YouTube’s strongest point is that sense of coming together and watching something together."
 McLoughlin has also spoken positively about Twitch-competitor YouTube Gaming following policy changes at Twitch reducing the revenue share taken by streamers on the site, saying "What a mess.
 Owned by Amazon and acting like some amateur platform.
 It's no wonder so many of your partners are jumping ship to YT."
+In 2023, McLoughlin claimed fellow YouTuber MrBeast had ruined YouTube by making it "more about views, money, and popularity than ... about having fun".
+MrBeast initially called the comments "insanely disrespectful", but later claimed he and McLoughlin had talked privately and there was no animosity between them.